johnnovak/johnnovak.site/blog/_posts/2016-05-15-cross-platform-gui-trainwreck-2016-edition.md

 In conclusion, while Java is certainly not the  most terrible choice for a cross-platform GUI application, it's far from being the greatest either.
-For some less demanding software (such as NodeBox) it may be an OK solution, but I'm really averse to the idea of DAW written in Java, where every little bit of performance counts...
+For some less demanding software (such as NodeBox) it may be an OK solution, but I'm really averse to the idea of a DAW written in Java, where every little bit of performance counts.

 {% include image.html name="nodebox.png" caption="NodeBox3 has a pleasant looking GUI built using Swing (most likely) that looks almost identical on all supported platforms." width="100%" %}